pryechwad/Form-Builder-Remix/README.md

-# 🧩 Form Builder – SDE Intern Frontend Assignment
+# 🧩 Form Builder – Hypergro SDE Intern Frontend Assignment

 A drag-and-drop form builder that allows users to visually create, configure, preview, and share custom forms in real time.
 Built using **React Remix** and **Tailwind CSS**, this project focuses on intuitive UX, real-time feedback, and extendability with local storage and shareable links.